tomatyss/notter/docs/README.md

 If you need to find or replace text within your notes:

 1. **For all users**: Check out the [Find and Replace Documentation](./find-replace.md) for instructions on using the find and replace functionality

+If you want to organize your notes hierarchically using the Zettelkasten method:

+1. **For all users**: Read the [Zettelkasten Subnotes Documentation](./zettelkasten-subnotes.md) to learn how to create and navigate hierarchical note structures